 Unique trips in a very exceptional place

-We've been organizing one-of-a-kind private custom trips in Myanmar since the late 1990s, from classic overland tours to the the first cycling tours of Myanmar, a first of a kind Myanmar Digital Photography Tour, the incredible Inle Lake Phaung Daw Oo festival, to private escapes to an unforgettable honeymoon retreat nestled against the Himalayan foothills.
-Our latest focus is on the artist community in Yangon as the community emerges during this exceptional period of Burmese glasnost.
+We've been organizing one-of-a-kind private custom trips in Myanmar since the late 1990s, from classic overland tours to the the first cycling tours of Myanmar, a first of a kind Myanmar Digital Photography Tour, trips organized around attendeing the vibrant Inle Lake Phaung Daw Oo Festival, to private escapes for solitude or an unforgettable honeymoon retreat nestled against the Himalayan foothills.
+Our latest focus is on the artist community in Yangon, as the community emerges during this exceptional period of Burmese glasnost.

 Aside from exceptional, original experiences, longtime travelers know the guide makes the trip and this even truer in Myanmar where there is a dearth of experienced guides.
 However, you can expect the very top escorts along with an attentive and efficient office.
-Let us plan your trip to this remarkably untouched place during this special window in time when Myanmar is just opening up to the world.
-We can recommend when to travel, possible festivals to attend, as well as arrange your international airlines and take care of that all-too-difficult Myanmar visa.
-Read more below or see our Myanmar tours page.
+Let us plan your trip to this remarkably untouched place during this special window in time when Myanmar is opening up to the world.
+We can recommend when to travel, possible festivals to attend, as well as arrange your international airlines, and take care of that difficult Myanmar visa.
+Read more below or browse ideas for your private trip on our Myanmar trips page.

 Myanmar Touring Highlights

 Like the other places we travel, in Myanmar we focus on experiential and there are few other countries in the world that are equal for immersive and authentic person-to-person experiences.
 Although our travelers are awed by the wonderful scenery and sights of, it is the friendliness, warmth, and endearing nature of the the people that are the most enchanting aspect of visiting the country.
-The gentle nature of the people in this Buddhist country are a delight to mingle with against the backdrop of shimmering golden pagodas, brick red monasteries, and sublime Inle Lake.
-We feel the primary experiences below offer the best of Myanmar, but also browse our other ideas for your trip.
+The gentle nature of the people in this Buddhist country are a delight to mingle with against the backdrop of shimmering golden pagodas, brick red monasteries, and stunning landscapes on the sublime Inle Lake.
+We feel the experiences below offer the best of Myanmar, but also browse our other ideas for other trip ideas.

 |Few places in the world are as spiritual and pure in their beliefs as Myanmar.
 For the most part, Buddhism is Burmese culture.
 Let us plan a journey that reveals the deep religious expression of not only the Burmese, but beliefs of ethnic people in remote areas such as the Intha tribe on Inle Lake.
 Explore the importance and expression of meditation in Burmese life, with the option to experience it yourself.
 Special focus on Sangha, Myanmar's form of strict Buddhism and one of the purest, with private visits to monasteries and a Buddhist University in Mandalay meeting with novice and elder monks. read more >||During the 1990s Indochina Travel pioneered private photography travel in Indochina and we've been focusing on Myanmar for over a decade now.
 If you're not able to join our annual photography tour of Myanmar with award-winning photographer Mark Tuschman, but are interested in photography.
 Let us organize our trip to include man of the places we photograph during this trip with an escort who specializes in photography and will facilitate taking personal photos with people of all walks of life.
 Read more about our Myanmar photo tours below. read more >|